MicrosoftDocs/customer-insights/ci-docs/measure-builder.md

 # Create measures with measure builder

 Measure builder is a a data query platform with various operators and simple mapping options.
-Create a measure from scratch with measure builder with attributes from entities that are related to the unified *Customer* entity.
 You filter the data, group results, detect [entity relationship paths](relationships.md), and preview the output.
+Define measures using attributes from entities that are related to the unified *Customer* entity.

 Creating measures in B-to-C and B-to-B environments works the same way.
 However, if your B-to-B environment [uses accounts with hierarchies](relationships.md#set-up-account-hierarchies), you can choose to aggregate the measure across related sub-accounts.